mvcds/brave-clojure/7/readme.md

 > Macro

-Allo developers to transform aribrary expressions into valid Clojure, so it is possible to extend the language.
+Allow developers to transform arbitrary expressions into valid Clojure, so it is possible to extend the language.

-`defmacro` works exactly like `defn`git
+`defmacro` works exactly like `defn`

 > Homoiconicity